Djavan Pedro

-Djavan Michael Pedro (born 5 December 2003) is an English professional footballer, who plays as a striker for club Bury.
+Djavan Michael Pedro (born 5 December 2003) is an English professional footballer, who plays as a striker for National League North club Southport on loan from club Bury.

 Career

 Salford City

 Pedro joined the Salford City youth setup in 2020.
 While in the youth ranks, Pedro joined City of Liverpool, on a month-long loan, at the start of the 2021–22 season.
 On his debut, Pedro scored and assisted in a 3–3 draw with Runcorn Linnets.
 In January 2022, following the conclusion of his loan with City of Liverpool, Pedro joined Avro on a month-long work experience loan.
 Pedro would make his debut two days later, in a 2–1 victory against Runcorn Town.
 Pedro would also spend time on loan with Trafford.
 In July 2022, Pedro would sign a professional contract with Salford, after spending two years in the academy.

 Marine (loan)

 Prior to the 2022–23 season, Pedro joined Northern Premier League side, Marine, on a six-month loan deal.
 He made his debut in a 0–0 draw, against Lancaster City.
 Pedro scored his first and only goal for Marine in a 2–2 draw against South Shields.
 Despite agreeing a loan deal until January 2023, Pedro was recalled by Salford in October 2022.